flon-io/meta/tasker.md

 # tasker

 A tasker is a piece of code that receives a task as JSON through its STDIN.
-It them emits it back, potentially updated, via its STDOUT.
+It then emits it back, potentially updated, via its STDOUT.

 A tasker resides in a directory with its name under `usr/local/tsk/{domain}`.